 888-99-FLING (toll free in the US)

 My name is Scott Branyan, and I invite you to come driftboat fly-fishing with me on Arkansas' White River trout fisheries.
 First introducing a square-end wooden McKenzie driftboat to the White River in 1996, I've been at ease with its unique design in these Ozark streams ever since.
-For versatility, I added a Clackacraft to my service in 2010 and use it much of the time now save wear and tear on my wood boat.
+For versatility, I added a Clackacraft to my service in 2010 and use it most of the time now to save wear and tear on my wood boat.

 My professional guide service is the longest running driftboat fly-fishing service in northern Arkansas.
-I celebrate twenty years of guiding fly-fishers from driftboats in 2016 and would count it a privilege to assist you in fly-fishing the White.
+I celebrate twenty-ome years of guiding fly-fishers from driftboats in 2017 and would count it a privilege to assist you in fly-fishing the White.
 The river really does offer superb fishing opportunities.

 Catch and release fly-fishing is all I do.
 Specific information is found below.
 Thanks for your interest.
 I look forward to hearing from you!